stevetorr/wannier_shift/docs/header.md

 ### Serial Loading on AWS

 In order to compare different implementations and make our results reproducible, we ran all of the above codes on AWS.
 The following are the guides to rerun our experiments using 400 files for serial_query_profile.py and 40 files for the others.
-We also used 200 files to produce some of our results, so we have included comments for curious readers.
+Modifications of the codes are not necessary unless you would like to try with other number of files.
+We used 200 files to produce some of our results, so we have included comments for curious readers.

 To execute serial_query_profile.py, please launch an AWS instance: